Updated: Oct. 15, 2019

 10. Missing the deadline: Finally, don't make the biggest tax season mistake of all, missing the filing deadline.

-Nobody wants to pay Uncle Sam a penny more than necessary, so don't make the mistake of missing the filing deadline.
-Or any of the 9 other potentially costly tax filing errors.
+Nobody wants to pay Uncle Sam a penny more than necessary, so don't make the mistake of missing the ultimate tax-filing deadline.
+Or any of the 9 other potentially costly return completion errors.